ML-KULeuven/socceraction/README.md

 # Socceraction
 `socceraction` is a Python package for objectively quantifying the impact of the individual actions performed by soccer players.
-It contains two components:
+It contains three components:

 - **SPADL** (Soccer Player Action Description Language): a unified and expressive language for on-the-ball player actions.
 - **VAEP** (Valuing Actions by Estimating Probabilities): a framework to value actions on their expected impact on the score line.
+- **xT** (Expected Threat): an alternative framework to value ball-progressing actions using a possession-based Markov model.

 <br/>
 <p align="center">